office: Nat Sci 2, 187

 I am a third year PhD student in Astronomy & Astrophysics at UC Santa Cruz.
 I am currently working with Enrico Ramirez-Ruiz in high energy astrophysics theory, specifically on understanding tidal disruptions of stars by massive black holes.

-I graduated from Harvard in 2014 with an undergraduate degree in Physics & Astrophysics.
-There I worked in particle physics on the Higgs to WW decay channel at CERN with Joao Guimaraes da Costa, and then in cosmology on custering-mass/color relationships in SDSS galaxies with Daniel Eisenstein.
-I took a gap year before starting at Santa Cruz to backpack and teach.
+I did my undergraduate at Harvard in Physics and Astrophysics.
+There I worked in particle physics on the Higgs to WW decay channel at CERN with Joao Guimaraes da Costa, and in cosmology on custering-mass/color relationships in SDSS galaxies with Daniel Eisenstein.
+Before starting my PhD, I backpacked and taught at a school in India for nine months.

 Full list available here on ADS, or here on INSPIRE.